 Curriculum Overview

-The DSW program is 42 hours and includes our Core Plus sequence.
-Courses in this sequence focus on advanced social work theory, practice, and program evaluation.
-After completing the core curriculum, students will select one of four concentrations: Administrative Leadership, Clinical Social Work, Social Work Education, or Military Behavioral Health.
+The DSW program is 42 credit hours and includes our Core Plus sequence, which focuses on advanced social work theory, practice, and program evaluation.
+After completing the core curriculum, students select one of five concentrations: Administrative Leadership, Clinical Social Work, Social Work Education, Military Behavioral Health, or Sport Social Work.

 Year 1